FDA Orders Dr. Joseph Mercola

 Joseph Mercola, D.O., who practices in Schaumburg, Illinois, also operates one of the Internet's largest and most trafficked health information sites.
 In 2012, Mercola stated that his site had over 300,000 pages and is visited by "millions of people each day" and that his electronic newsletter has close 1,500,000 subscribers .
 The site vigorously promotes and sells dietary supplements, many of which bear his name.

 In 2004, Medical Economics reported that Mercola's practice employed 50 people and that he employed 15 people to run his newsletter, including three editors .
-Much of his support comes from chiropractors who promote his newsletter from their Web sites.
+Much of his support has comefrom chiropractors who promote his newsletter from their Web sites.
 Two of his books hit the #2 sales rank on Amazon Books shortly after his newsletter plugged them for the first time.
-In 2006, according to an article in Chicago Magazine, Mercola stopped practicing medicine to focus on his Web site .
-I have not seen the fact that he is no longer in practice mentioned on his Web site.

 Mercola is very critical of drug company profits and proudly states: